Haverford Biology Instruments

 Nikon TE2000-S Microscope (S207A)

 The TE2000-S has a maximum objective magnification of 60x with multiple optical filters including ND, D, GIF, and NCB.
 The fluorescence attachment contains one filter for viewing DAPI.
-The DS-Fi high resolution camera utilizes both the NIS-Elements Basic Research (Br) and (F).
+The DS-Fi high resolution camera utilizes both the NIS-Elements Basic Research (Br 3.0) and (F 2.0).

 Scanning Electron Microscope (L008)

 The JEOL JSM-6510 scanning electron microscope is equipped with an environmental stage and capable of both high and low vacuum.
-This device also has a backscattered electron detector which is excellent for looking at biological samples at low vacuum
+This device also has a backscattered electron detector which is excellent for looking at biological samples at low vacuum.
+We also have a Cryo Puck for freezing small and large tissue samples using liquid nitrogen and visualizing them under low vacuum.

 Transmission Electron Microscope (L009)